 The lodge is Flagler County's oldest intact structure and is now on the list of the U.S. National Register of Historic Places.
 Those interested in the buildings and history of the Princess Place Preserve may take a tour of the property, at 2:00 p.m. on Fridays, Saturdays, and Sundays (weather permitting).

-In addition to the classic lodge and grounds, Princess Place Preserve offers 1500 acres and over 5 miles of hiking and equestrian trails, cottages, campsites, and docks for canoes and kayaks.
+In addition to the classic lodge and grounds, Princess Place Preserve offers 1500 acres and more than five miles of hiking and equestrian trails, cottages, campsites, and docks for canoes and kayaks.
 (No motorized vessels allowed.)
 Located at the confluence of Pellicer Creek and the Matanzas River, Princess Place Preserve presents an excellent opportunity for birders, campers, fishermen, and those who hope to glimpse wildlife.
 Natural areas within the park include a salt marsh, artesian spring, and live oak stand.

 As for the name "Princess Place," after Henry died, his widow Angela married an exiled Russian prince.
 Together, they lived in Cherokee Grove, entertaining royalty in a royal setting, leading to the name Princess Place.
 The homestead became a park in 1993.